-- 1. Successfully complete 90 credits in the required areas of study. - 2.
-Successfully develop field education ministry portfolio. - 3.
+- 1. Successfully complete 72 credits in the required areas of study. - 2.
+Successfully develop field education ministry portfolio according to program guidelines: --Thesis option students will complete the portfolio up to the middler. - 3.
 Fulfill financial and library obligations. - 4.
 Maintain a 2.5 grade point average for the total course of study. - 5.
 Give evidence of growth in personal character, moral and spiritual maturity, and emotional stability. - 6.
 Demonstrate integration of biblical study and theological reflection enabling the student to address ministry challenges in an ever-changing world.